liquidprompt/liquidprompt/README.md

 sourcing liquidprompt and liquidprompt will override this value with one fitting the width of your terminal.

+You may face performances decrease when using VCS located in remote directories.
+To avoid that, you can set the `LP_DISABLED_VCS_PATH` variable to a list of absolute and colon (":") separated paths where VCS-related features will be disabled.

 ## CUSTOMIZING THE PROMPT